A Texas Main Street Since 2003

 Since its designation, Winnsboro’s Main Street Program has been a major factor in the development and preservation of our downtown with over $11 million dollars reinvested in our downtown through public and private funding.

-The Winnsboro Main Street District includes the commercial and industrial buildings bordered on the west by Mill St., east of Chestnut, north by Locust and south by Carnegie.
+The Winnsboro Main Street District includes the commercial and industrial buildings bordered on the west by Mill St., east of Walnut, north by Locust and south by Carnegie.
 Many of these buildings are constructed of locally produced brick and are 100 or more years old.

 The Winnsboro Main Street Program provides a variety of incentives to building owners such as paint, awning, sign grants and free advice on architectural design and restoration.